abhishekphadke/dijkstras-algorithm/README.md

 Find shortest path between A and H using the modified code.
 Complete Interactive Challenge
 Upload all screenshots to Blackboard
-More instructions to do the complete assignment are on Blackboard
+More instructions to do the complete assignment are on Blackboard.